digipost/juridisk/digipost-personvernerklaering-engelsk.md

 - All senders and recipients are identified according to strict guidelines.
 This means that you can always be sure which sender a notification comes from.
 - Digipost’s servers are located in one of Norway’s most secure operating centres, run by a provider who has extensive experience of dealing with business-critical and sensitive information.
 - All your documents are backed up and all your documents are stored in two different locations at all times so that you are protected from fire, server destruction, etc.
-- Norway Post’s employees or employees of subcontractors do not have access to your documents.
+- Posten Bring’s employees or employees of subcontractors do not have access to your documents.
 Only a few operators have access to Digipost’s systems, but all documents are stored encrypted and so they do not have access to your data either.

 Digipost updates and evaluates our security measures on an ongoing basis.